 Debridement is the surgical removal of torn, inflamed, contaminated, damaged or dead tissue.
 Debridement may be completed in the lumbar, thoracic or cervical spine.
 Laser debridement involves using a laser to obliterate the tissue.

-The Bonati Spine Institute is proud to have completed over 55,000 successful procedures with an over 98.75% patient satisfaction rate with no hospital stay and rapid recovery time.
+The Bonati Spine Institute is proud to have completed over 55,000 successful procedures with a 98.75% patient satisfaction rate with no hospital stay and rapid recovery time.
 Treatment of degenerative disc disease starts with a visit at The Bonati Spine Institute.

 Although degenerative disc disease is associating with the aging process, there are some changes that can be made to prevent painful and incapacitating symptoms.